fatikhan-gasimov/TagHelpers.Localization/README.md

 # TagHelpers.Localization
-Use html tag to localize texts and html contents in razor views
+Use html tag to localize texts and html contents in razor pages for Asp.Net Core 2.x web applications

 ## Installation
 ````